WOA-Project/Lumia950XLPkg/README.md

 	devicetree /lumia-950-xl.dtb
 	linux /vmlinuz ..... acpi=no

-PSCI partially works.
+PSCI partially works in EL1.
 If you want to use PSCI for multi-processor startup, add the following code to your DT:

 	psci {
 		compatible	= "arm,psci-0.2";
 		method		= "hvc";
 	};

 And use `psci` for core-enable method.
+If you are using EL2 startup, use `spin-table` with `per_cpu_mailbox_addr + 0x8` as the release address.

 For MSM8994, PCI Express Root Port 1 is **firmware-initialized**.
 Similarly, MSM8992 have PCI Express Root Port 0 initialized.
 Hence it is not necessary to supply `qcom,pcie` in device tree.
 Instead, supply a firmware-initialized PCI bus device `pci-host-ecam-generic`.
 ACPI MCFG table is supplied for your reference.